 Who's the Boss

-"Springsteen on Broadway" officially opens October 12, and the show—in which Bruce weaves together songs and stories from his memoir—is already sold out through February.
+"Springsteen on Broadway"—in which Bruce weaves together songs and stories from his memoir—is already sold out through February.
 Click through for 20 highlights from the Springsteen songbook.

 "Thunder Road" (1975)